CGCL: Collaborative Graph Contrastive Learning without Handcrafted Graph Data Augmentations: Introduction

-For the obstacle of scarce and uneven labels, unsupervised graph representation learning has emerged as the critical technology to achieve breakthroughs.
-Graph kernels~\cite{ivanov2018anonymous,shervashidze2011weisfeiler,yanardag2015deep} can learn the representations in an unsupervised manner, but the handcrafted kernel features may lead to poor generalization performance.
-Self-supervised graph learning methods~\cite{hu2020gpt,jin2020self,you2020does} define pretext tasks as their supervision to implement unsupervised graph representation learning.
-The pretext tasks are designed based on heuristics and presuppose a specific set of representational invariance (e.g., pairwise attribute similarity~\cite{jin2020self}), whereas downstream tasks may not meet this presupposition (e.g., A classification problem related only to the structure of the graph).
-In this way, the generality of learned representation can not be guaranteed.
-Recently, contrastive learning has shown attractive potentials in unsupervised representation learning, including natural language processing~\cite{radford2019language,devlin2018bert} and visual representation~\cite{chen2020simple,wu2018unsupervised, he2020momentum}.
-In the graph domain, some works~\cite{qiu2020gcc,you2020graph,velivckovic2018deep,ren2019heterogeneous} also have explored the mechanism, which tends to maximize feature consistency under differently augmented views to learn the desired invariance from these transformations.
-As a result, data augmentation technologies have a strong influence on contrastive learning performance.
+Graph-structured data contain not only the attribute information of individual units (i.e., nodes) but also the connection information (i.e., edges) between these units.
+Due to this ability, many applications exhibit the favorable property of graph-structured data, which makes learning effective graph representations for downstream tasks a non-trivial problem.
+In recent years, graph neural networks (GNNs)~\cite{velivckovic2017graph,kipf2016semi,sun2019infograph,ying2018hierarchical,ren2020adversarial} have demonstrated excellent performance in graph representation learning.
+Usually, GNNs learn the graph representation in supervised or semi-supervised scenarios.
+However, task-specific labels are scarce or unevenly distributed~\cite{zhou2022graph}, which make it time-consuming and labor-intensive to obtain supervised signals.
+For example, labeling protein data necessitates a large workforce and material resources.
+For the obstacle of scarce labels, unsupervised graph representation learning has emerged as the critical technology to achieve breakthroughs.
+Recently, contrastive learning has shown attractive potential in unsupervised representation learning, including natural language processing~\cite{radford2019language} and computer vision~\cite{chen2020simple,he2020momentum,grill2020bootstrap,chen2021exploring}.
+In the graph domain, some works~\cite{you2020graph,velivckovic2018deep,ren2019heterogeneous,suresh2021adversarial,li2022let,ren2021label} also have explored the mechanism, which tends to maximize feature consistency under differently augmented views to learn the desired invariance from these transformations.
+As a result, data augmentation strategies have a strong influence on contrastive learning performance.